denten-books/plain-text/0-intro.md

 [@chun_enduring_2008; @kirschenbaum_mechanisms_2008; @manovich_software_2013;
 @gitelman_paper_2014; @hu_prehistory_2015].

-Today, it is becoming abundantly clear that the future of reading and writing will always be in some way intertwined with the development of computer science and software engineering.
+The future of reading and writing has been inexorably intertwined with the development of computer science and software engineering.
 Even if you are not reading these words on or through a screen, my message has reached you through a long chain of machine-mediated transformations: from the mechanical action of the keyboard (on which I am now typing), to the arrangement of electrons on magnetic storage media, to the modulation of fiber-optic signal, to the shimmer of the flowing liquid crystal display rendering the text.
-Computer science occupies the space between the keyboard and the screen, which in turn habituates social constructs, from the design of social media to the formation of massive shared archives.
-Such "cultural techniques" are formative of our society as a whole [@leroi-gourhan_gesture_1993; 83-84@siegert_cultural_2015].
+Computation occupies the space between the keyboard and the screen, which in turn habituates social constructs, from the design of social media to the formation of massive shared archives.
+Such "cultural techniques" are formative of our society as a whole [@leroi-gourhan_gesture_1993, 83-84;
+@siegert_cultural_2015].
 Therefore, daily choices like choosing a text editor, a filing system, or a social networking platform cannot be addressed in shallow instrumental terms limited to efficacy, speed, or performance.
-Complex computational systems do not give rise to ethics any more than financial markets do.
-Among the many available visions of human--computer interaction, we can chose one that confirms to a humanist ethos, whatever the reader's politics.
-Computational hermeneutics encourages "users" to become active thinkers, tinkerers, and makers of technology.
-It treats "binary" and "digital" environments as fluid literary systems, amenable to the construction and the deconstruction of meaning.
-I further encourage those who may have considered themselves mere "users" to apply the same critical acuity they employ in the close reading of prose and poetry to the understanding of code and machine.
+Complex computational systems cannot give rise to ethics any more than financial markets can.
+Among the many available visions of human--computer interaction, we must chose one that confirms to a humanist ethos, whatever the reader's politics.

 *Plain Text* makes a historical case for the recovery of textual thought latent in the machinery of contemporary computing.
-Just as philology cannot survive without an understanding of its computational present, the design of software and hardware systems that facilitate knowledge production cannot advance without deep reflection about the cultural consequences of infrastructure.
+Just as philology cannot survive without an understanding of its computational present, the design of software and hardware systems that facilitate knowledge production cannot advance without deep reflection about the cultural consequences of intellectual infrastructure.
 In his now seminal essay on technological determinism, Langdon Winner has argued that

 <!-- examples -->
 <! -- more on this -->
-In the chapters to follow, the electronic literary artifact---the thing next to my laptop on my desk---will come fully into view as a computational device.
-I will insist on our ability to read such devices with the aim of developing what I call the *hermeneutics of computational reading*.
-I will argue (a) that the material history of computing belongs to the history of text processing as it does to the history of machine control, (b) that the computer stands at the root of *simulated textuality*, and (c) that the simulated sign splits to reside in at least two distinct locations, screen and storage medium: the first conspicuous but ephemeral, the second enduring but opaque.
-The "illusion of the simulated text" identifies an incongruity between the two sites of reading.
-The later chapters of the book will deal with the cultural consequences of that illusion.

-It will take us the rest of the book to come to terms with ambiguous textuality in its bifurcated form.
-For now, I begin merely with the peculiarity of its location.
-Computed text resides at multiple sites at the same time.
-Device reading happens on screens that refresh themselves at a rate of around 60 cycles per second (Hertz).
-Screen textuality is therefore by definition ephemeral.
-It is technically an animation.
-It moves even as it appears to stand still.
-And it disappears when the device loses power.
-Yet paradoxically, simulated text is also pervasive.
-Embedded into "solid state" drives and magnetic "hard disks," inscription attains the quality of what Wendy Hui Kyong Chun calls the "enduring ephemeral" [@chun_enduring_2008, 148].
-Precisely because simulated text adheres lightly to its medium, it has a tendency to multiply and to spread widely.
-Like the fine particles of glitter, it is difficult to contain.
-The simulated text falls apart into bits and pixels that replicate and tumble about the system.

-[^ln-flusser]: The work of @flusser_does_2011 has been similarly influential.

 <!-- start here instead of the above few paras -->
 <!-- consider taking out encoding entirely -->